Last Chance Furniture

 Second-Hand Furniture Is Booming

 This is not a niche.
 The second-hand furniture market in Europe is worth tens of billions and growing faster than new furniture.
-The biggest players are piling in.
+The biggest players are entering.
 The question is not whether this market exists.
 It is who connects supply to demand first.

 €45.7B